 The Department has the following electronic equipment in very limited quantities (generally 1-3 of each) which is made available to students for their use for practicing presentations, doing research work, etc.:

 - Polycom Teleconferencing Machine

-The use of the Departmental AV equipment may be requested in person or via email directed to firstname.lastname@example.org.
+The use of the Departmental equipment may be requested in person or via email directed to firstname.lastname@example.org.
 Planning ahead is thoroughly recommended.
-The student is required to fill a sign-out sheet.
+The student is required to fill a sign-out sheet when borrowing the equipment.